 At the moment, there are three medications approved for use as PrEP in Australia; Truvada™ and two generic variants, produced by Mylan and Generic Health.

-Truvada has no known contraindications with any transition-related hormones such as Primotestin and Reandron.
+The two ingredients of PrEP (emtricitabine and tenofovir) have no known contraindications with any transition-related hormones such as Primotestin and Reandron.
 It is an HIV medication that many trans people living with HIV have used for treatment over many years.

 The current best expert opinion is that PrEP protects both front hole and anal penetration after 7 days.
 To maintain this protective level, people having receptive front hole sex need to keep taking Truvada daily, for people having receptive anal sex there is more flexibility, however, it is recommended that the medication be taken every day.